Patater/modern-cmake/chapters/intro/dodonot.md

 * **Write a Config.cmake file**: This is what a library author should do to support clients.
 * **Make ALIAS targets to keep usage consistent**: Using `add_subdirectory` and `find_package` should provide the same targets and namespaces.
 * **Combine common functionality into clearly documented functions or macros**: Functions are better usually.
 * **Use lowercase function names**: CMake functions and macros can be called lower or upper case.
-Always user lower case.
+Always use lower case.
 Upper case is for variables.
 * **Use `cmake_policy` and/or range of versions**: Policies change for a reason.
 Only piecemeal set OLD policies if you have to.